eltomate/CarND-LaneLines-P1/README.md

 When I moved on to trying my pipeline on the challenge video I faced several challenges as listed below:

-1. Detecting lane lines against a light concrete background instead of black asphalt and also when there were shadows on the road ahead.
+*Challenge 1: Detecting lane lines against a light concrete background instead of black asphalt and also when there were shadows on the road ahead*

 The grayscale image with gaussian blur applied to a video frame basically washed out the pixel intensity difference between the background and the lane lines.
 I tried the following two approaches to overcome the problem: